10 Consequences of Drinking Too Little Water

 It’s also a good idea to eat fruits and vegetables that contain plenty of water to increase the amount of fluid in your body.

-In addition to providing you with vitamins, fruits like watermelon and citrus fruits provide sugars that naturally increase your energy levels.
+In addition to providing you with vitamins, fruits like watermelon and citrus fruits contain natural sugars that increase your energy levels.

 5. Dry mouth

-Problems with dry mouth are often associated with oral hygiene and the proper digestion of food.
+Problems with dry mouth are often associated with oral hygiene and proper digestion.
 The best advice when you have dry mouth is to drink water immediately.

 Symptoms of dry mouth: